sdu-hpcl/XSW/README.md

 ##Authors and Contributors

-* Lipeng Wang, Yuandong Chan, Xiaohui Duan, Haidong Lan, Xiangxu Meng, and Weiguo Liu
+* Weiguo Liu is the corresponding author.

 ##Support or Contact